philippgille/hello-netcoreapp/README.md

 1. Run the build script `build.ps1`, which produces `*.zip` archives for FDD and SCD, as well as a Chocolatey package
 2. If a *Git tag* was pushed:
     - Deploy all artifacts to [this repository's GitHub Releases](https://github.com/philippgille/hello-netcoreapp/releases)
-        - > Note: For adhering to the [Semantic Versioning](http://semver.org/) rules a "v" must be prepended before the actual version number
+        > Note: For adhering to the [Semantic Versioning](http://semver.org/) rules a "v" must be prepended before the actual version number

     - Deploy the Chocolatey package to [this app's MyGet feed](https://www.myget.org/gallery/hello-netcoreapp)

+#### Docker Cloud

+The Docker image for Linux containers gets automatically build by Docker Cloud and pushed to the [Docker Hub repository](https://hub.docker.com/r/philippgille/hello-netcoreapp/).
+This is because Docker Hub itself doesn't support multi-stage builds as of now (2017-07-08).

 ### Locally